-If you’re having ongoing ostomy issues, this kind of overwhelm can lead to feelings of depression and anxiety.
+If you’re having ongoing issues with your ostomy, this kind of overwhelm can lead to feelings of depression and anxiety.
 This is not the time to beat yourself up.
 It’s extra important to pay attention to your mental radio and turn down the volume on your inner critic station.
 Practice self-compassion by giving yourself some credit for everything you’ve been through.
-Talk to yourself as if you were talking to a loved one or best friend.
-It also helps reading inspirational stories from other ostomates to lift your spirits.
+Read inspiring stories about ostomates who've been through similar things.
+Self-love is so important.

 7. Dump it all on paper.

 When you’re fed up with your ostomy, sometimes taking time to write down your frustrations can help.
-At Oak Park Behavioral Medicine, we give our patients journals to help with this.
-One of my favorite assignments is having ostomates write a letter to their stoma with all their truest emotions and thoughts.
+I give patients journals to help with this, and one of my favorite assignments is having them write a letter to their ostomy with all their truest emotions and thoughts.
 Profanity is definitely allowed if necessary, but including gratitude and appreciation are key.

 8. Connect with others who understand ostomy life.

 There are many ostomates who have gone before you, and many who have yet to receive an ostomy.
 It's ideal to find others going through similar experiences because we can all learn from each other.
-The United Ostomy Associations of America has an online discussion board and over 300 affiliated support groups across the United States.
 If you want a pen friend, Girls with Guts has a Pen Pal Program where you can send mail back and forth to other ostomates.
 Don't underestimate the power of peer support.